karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeaheadSearch.md

 2. We will use a maximum time limit to fetch dynamic choices in the host config.
 We show an error message if the choices are not fetched in this time limit.
 3. We will have a way to customize error message based on the host's response.
 Host can return localized error message to the SDK when invoke call completes.
 SDK will show error message on the UX.

-### UX: How host can configure the styles of UI
+### How host can configure the styles of UI

 **Inline experience:**
-We can expose few properties in the compact style view and that can be easily accessed in choiceset custom renderer.
+We will expose properties in the compact style view and that can be easily accessed in choiceset custom renderer.

 @interface ACRChoiceSetCompactStyleView
 @property NSString *id;